jaclu/extrakto/README.md

 If TMUX_BIN is not defined it will be set to `tmux` so this should be usable also when the TMUX_BIN env variable is not defined.

+### Added dependency checks

+Displays a waarning if a dependency is missing

+### Linting

+Primarily related to changes done in this fork, unrelated python glitches ignored

 ## The rest of this fork is unchanged

 **Output completions** - you can complete commands that require you to retype text that is already on the screen.
 This works everywhere, even in remote ssh sessions.